17 Website Tips You've Never Heard Before

 6. Know when to present forms

-Putting contact forms and newsletter sign-ups on a home page is like proposing to someone on a first date.
+Putting contact forms and newsletter sign-ups on a home page is like proposing on a first date.
 On a website, new visitors aren't ready to take these actions.
 Don't risk coming across as that pushy salesman begging to engage from the moment you step foot in their store.

 7. Steer clear of driving directions